-International research shows that more than a third of consumers rank in-store browsing as their main product discovery tool.
+International research indicates that more than a third of consumers rank in-store browsing as their main product discovery activity.
 This is in stark contrast to five years ago when a quarter of shoppers said television ads were their main source of product discovery.
 So, even though digital (in the online sense) is important, brands must not ignore the opportunities provided by the retail setting.